 There are different ways, you can find out how many watts your laptop charger use.
 One of the ways is to check your charger’s adapter, and you will find that wattage is written as “W” as you can see in both of these photos.
 I have a Dell Inspiron old version laptop, and a Macbook Air 2017, so I have captured their chargers’ photos to show you.

 This is the easiest way to find your Laptop charger’s wattage.
 This gives you an idea of how many watts your laptop charger will use.

 How Many Watts Does a Laptop When Charging?

 The wattage used to charge a laptop varies depending on the model.
 For example, an HP laptop that is plugged into an outlet will use about 45 watts when charging.
 Therefore, if you are using this kind of laptop, expect it to use up to 90 watts per hour when it’s plugged in and being charged.

 How Many Watts Does a Gaming Laptop Use?

-Gaming laptops use a lot of wattages!
-A high-end gaming laptop can use up to 250 watts of power, which is more than 10 times the amount that a regular laptop uses.
+Gaming laptops use more wattage because games are quite resource-intensive.
+A high-end gaming laptop may use up to 200 watts of power or even more, which is more than 9-10 times the amount that a regular laptop uses.
 So, if you’re looking to save some energy, make sure not to game on your laptop when you don’t have access to a power source like an outlet.